Utilizing the sketchbook to support metacognition in the secondary level art student

 Metacognition - thinking about one's thinking - involves higher order thinking skills and reflection.
 Incorporating metacognitive strategies into an art curriculum allows the students to monitor their own thinking.
 By using a sketchbook to include both drawing and writing entries, students show evidence of their learning as well as exhibit reflective practice during the creative process.
 The format of a sketchbook allows the students to be cognizant of the steps in the creative process of imagining/generating, planning/preparing and exploring/incubating before they begin making art.
 The sketchbook permits art students to revisit their thinking by looking back at the entries to guide their problem-solving actions.
 Students who exhibit greater metacognitive abilities tend to be more successful thinkers.

 Levar, Diane J., "Utilizing the sketchbook to support metacognition in the secondary level art student" (2008).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 2051.